-In your stand mixer bowl, dissolve the yeast in 2 Tbsp of the lukewarm water for 3-5 minutes.
+- In your stand mixer bowl, dissolve the yeast in lukewarm water for 3-5 minutes.
 Once dissolved, add all of the remaining ingredients and mix thoroughly.

-Shape into a log or loaf to fit your loaf pan (8 1/2 x 4 1/2 inches) then transfer into your lightly greased loaf pan.
+- Shape into a log or loaf to fit your loaf pan (8 1/2 x 4 1/2 inches) then transfer into your lightly greased loaf pan or place on a baking sheet lined with parchment paper.
 Cover loosely with your greased cling film or damp towel and allow to rise for an additional 1-2 hours.